 Regardless of these hurdles, some women are still making a benchmark.

-We bring to you three examples of the toughest and smartest women who are leading the world while following their inner calling.
+We bring to you three examples of the toughest and smartest women in leadership who are leading the world while following their inner calling.

 1) Angela Merkel: